W00DH0USE/D-Oh-Nut-Sweets-REACT/README.md

 # D'Oh!
 Nut Sweets

 D'Oh!
-Nut Sweets is a mock donut and cakes online store.
+Nut Sweets is a fully responsive mock donut and cakes online store.
+You can add items to the cart which is fully working and will update the quantity, tax and totals.
+The Paypal button is set up ready to use once Paypal account details have been entered.

 ## Screenshots
 Landing Page: